Documentation

 Scope of support

 Whenever possible we recommend using an adaptive streaming technology (HLS or MPEG-DASH) over progressive download as an adaptive streaming technology will provide a better viewing experience for your audience.
-That being said progressive download remains available with Radiant Media Player to satisfy more use-cases.
+That being said progressive download remains available with Radiant Media Player to satisfy even more use-cases.

 Supported environments